AngryR4v3n/blog/_posts/2025-01-11-fledge-and-uns--A-quick-and-easy-implementation.md

   <img src="/assets/img/posts/step-6.png"/>
 </a>
 ### Observing measurements
 These measurements are currently being ingested but not being sent elsewhere, one of the cool **default** features of Fledge is the *store and forward* mechanism, meaning that as long as data is not being sent "North" the data stays within Fledge waiting to be serviced.
-I found this feature very useful, since whenever we get close to the edge we must be prepared for cases where connectivity might be limited, such feature reduces de chances of losing information.
+I found this feature very useful, since whenever we get close to the edge we must be prepared for cases where connectivity might be limited, such feature reduces the chances of losing information.

-Feel free to go to **"Assets & Readings"** section, there you can access the plot of each individual tag, in Fledge called **"Assets"**.
+Check out the **"Assets & Readings"** section, there you can access the plot of each individual tag, in Fledge called **"Assets"**.

 <a href="/assets/img/posts/step-7.png" style='display: flex; justify-content: center' data-lity>
   <img src="/assets/img/posts/step-7.png"/>